RatulPradhan/RAP_Pyperplan/README.md

 **Pyperplan** is a lightweight STRIPS planner written in Python.

+This is an implementation of Recognition as planning using pyperplan as the classical planner.

+Please note that this is a work in progress.

 Please note that Pyperplan deliberately prefers clean code over fast code.
 It is designed to be used as a teaching or prototyping tool.
 If you use it for paper experiments, please state clearly that Pyperplan